edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 **Rationale**

 Tools that process the EDK II Meta-data files may use this value to determine whether the tool can process all information in the file.
-- Some tools may choose to provide warning messages, while other tools may give error messages.
+* Some tools may choose to provide warning messages, while other tools may give error messages.
-- Some tools may choose to examine content that was defined at the time of the spec release, and ignore content that was introduced in later versions of the specification.
+* Some tools may choose to examine content that was defined at the time of the spec release, and ignore content that was introduced in later versions of the specification.

 ### PACKAGE_GUID value
 This value shall be changed when a non-backward compatible change is made to the DEC file or content declared in the DEC has been modified.

 There are many tools available to create new GUID values.
 There is a Web site where a GUID can be generated:  http://www.guidgen.com.
 Also, Microsoft Visual Studio also has a GUID generator.

+Package Maintainers may update the GUID value if there are significant new features added to a package that are not related to any new specs instead of updating the PACKAGE\_VERSION value.

 **Rationale**

 Tools may use the GUID value (along with the ```PACKAGE_VERSION```) to determine whether non-backward compatible changes have been made to the package.
 This may also be used by design rule checking tools.

 Non-backward compatible changes may cause build errors, when a module in a different packages uses content declared in another EDK II package that is no longer available.

 **Non-backward compatible changes include, but are not limited to the following:**